youtube/api-samples/java/README.md

 Method: youtube.liveBroadcasts.bind,youtube.liveBroadcasts.insert,youtube.liveStreams.insert<br>
 Description: This sample calls the API's <code>liveBroadcasts.insert</code> and <code>liveStreams.insert</code>
-method to create a broadcast and a stream.
+methods to create a broadcast and a stream.
 Then, it calls the <code>liveBroadcasts.bind</code> method to bind the stream to the broadcast.

 ### [Retrieve a channel's broadcasts](/youtube/api-samples/blob/master/java/src/main/java/com/google/api/services/samples/youtube/cmdline/live/ListBroadcasts.java)